SolarArbiter/SolarArbiter.github.io/data_model.md

     Plant X or Aggregate Y.

-Additional parameters, such as model configuration parameters, may be specified under the “extra parameters” key.
+Additional parameters, such as model configuration parameters, may be specified under the "extra parameters" key.

 Each Forecast has data associated with it.
 The format of this data is found in the [Data Formats](#data-formats) section below.